PhilTheGM/DeathwatchAndAscension/characterCreation/specialities/Inquisition.md

 * +5 Int or Wp
 * **You Gain**: Peer(Deathwatch, Any 1), Lore: Common(Any 2), Lore: Scholastic (Any 1), Lore: Forbidden(Any 1)
-* **Pick 7 of the following**: Skill(Any) x 7, Skill +10 (Any) x 7, Pistol Weapon Training(Any) x 4, Melee Weapon Training(Any) x 4, Exotic Weapon Training(Any) x 2, Foresight, Infused Knowledge.
+* **Pick 8 of the following**: Skill(Any) x 7, Skill +10 (Any) x 7, Pistol Weapon Training(Any) x 4, Melee Weapon Training(Any) x 4, Exotic Weapon Training(Any) x 2, Foresight, Infused Knowledge.
 * **Equipment**:
-  * Your your inquisitorial uniform counts as a suit of carapace (6AC all)
+  * Your your inquisitorial uniform counts as a suit of carapace (6AP all)
-  * You can choose 2 pistol, melee or exotic weapon.
+  * You can choose 2 pistol, melee or exotic weapons.
 These may be astartes weapons.
   * You may choose any 1 grenade.
   * You may choose any 2 from the following list:
     * Weapon Upgrade